Princess Margaret, Countess of Snowdon: Marriage proposal

-Private Secretary to the Queen Sir Alan Lascelles wrote that Townsend told Lascelles he had asked Margaret to marry him shortly before Christmas 1952.
-Other sources claim it occurred in February or April 1953.
+Private Secretary to the Queen Sir Alan Lascelles wrote that Townsend told him he had asked Margaret to marry him shortly before Christmas 1952.
+Other sources place the proposal in February or April 1953.
 He was 15 years her senior and had two children from his previous marriage.
-Margaret accepted and informed her sister, the Queen, whose consent was required by the Royal Marriages Act 1772.
+Margaret accepted and informed her sister, the Queen, whose consent was required under the Royal Marriages Act 1772.
 During the abdication crisis, the Church of England had refused to countenance the remarriage of the divorced.
 Queen Mary had recently died, and, after the coronation of Elizabeth II, the new queen planned to tour the Commonwealth for six months.
 She told her sister, "Under the circumstances, it isn't unreasonable for me to ask you to wait a year", and to keep the relationship secret until after the coronation.

 Following Elizabeth II's coronation, the royal family appeared on the balcony of Buckingham Palace on 2 June 1953.
 Margaret can be seen fourth from right, exactly next to the boys in black.

 Although foreign media speculated on Margaret and Townsend's relationship, the British press did not.
-After reporters saw her plucking fluff from his coat during the coronation on 2 June 1953—"I never thought a thing about it, and neither did Margaret", Townsend later said; "After that the storm broke"—The People first mentioned the relationship in Britain on 14 June.
-With the headline "They Must Deny it NOW", the front-page article warned that "scandalous rumours about Princess Margaret are racing around the world", which the newspaper stated were "of course, utterly untrue".
-The foreign press believed that the Regency Act 1953—which made Prince Philip regent instead of Margaret on the Queen's death—was enacted to allow Margaret to marry Townsend, but as late as 23 July most other British newspapers except the Daily Mirror did not discuss the rumours.
-Acting Prime Minister Rab Butler asked that the "deplorable speculation" end, without mentioning Margaret or Townsend.
+After reporters saw her plucking fluff from his coat during the coronation on 2 June 1953 – "I never thought a thing about it, and neither did Margaret", Townsend later said; "After that the storm broke" – The People first mentioned the relationship in Britain on 14 June.
+With the headline "They Must Deny it NOW", the front-page article warned that "scandalous rumours about Princess Margaret are racing around the world", which it insisted were "of course, utterly untrue".
+The foreign press believed that the Regency Act 1953 – which made Prince Philip regent instead of Margaret on the Queen's death – had been enacted to allow Margaret to marry Townsend, but as late as 23 July most British newspapers, except the Daily Mirror did not discuss the rumours.
+Acting Prime Minister Rab Butler asked that the "deplorable speculation" cease, without naming Margaret or Townsend.

-The constitutional crisis that the proposed marriage caused was public.
-The Queen was advised by Lascelles to post Townsend abroad, but she refused and instead transferred him from the Queen Mother's household to her own, although Townsend did not accompany Margaret as planned on a tour of Southern Rhodesia.
-Winston Churchill personally approved of "a lovely young royal lady married to a gallant young airman", but Clementine Churchill reminded her husband that he had made the same mistake during the abdication crisis.
-The Cabinet refused to approve the marriage, and Geoffrey Fisher, Archbishop of Canterbury, did not approve of Margaret marrying a divorced man; opponents said that the marriage would threaten the monarchy as Edward VIII's had.
-The Church of England Newspaper said that Margaret "is a dutiful churchwoman who knows what strong views leaders of the church hold in this matter", but the Sunday Express—which had supported Edward and Wallis—asked, "IF THEY WANT TO MARRY, WHY SHOULDN'T THEY?".
+The constitutional crisis caused by the proposed marriage was public.
+The Queen was advised by Lascelles to post Townsend abroad, but she refused and instead transferred him from the Queen Mother's household to her own, although he did not accompany Margaret as planned on a tour of Southern Rhodesia.
+Churchill personally approved of "a lovely young royal lady married to a gallant young airman", but Clementine Churchill reminded him that he had made the same mistake during the abdication crisis.
+The Cabinet refused to approve the marriage, and Geoffrey Fisher, Archbishop of Canterbury, did not support Margaret marrying a divorced man; opponents argued that the marriage would threaten the monarchy as Edward VIII's had.
+The Church of England Newspaper stated that Margaret "is a dutiful churchwoman who knows what strong views leaders of the church hold in this matter", while the Sunday Express – which had supported Edward and Wallis – asked, "IF THEY WANT TO MARRY, WHY SHOULDN'T THEY?".